colinhacks/zod/README.md

 petCat(fido); // works fine
 ```

 In some cases, its can be desirable to simulate _nominal typing_ inside TypeScript.
 For instance, you may wish to write a function that only accepts an input that has been validated by Zod.
-This can be achieved with a _branded type_.
-These are also known as _opaque types_.
+This can be achieved with _branded types_ (AKA _opaque types_).

 ```ts
 const Cat = z.object({ name: z.string }).brand<"Cat">();